-The first day takes us to Palau-solità i Plegamans, which used to be two separate parishes and not so long ago was called Palau de Plegamans, a name that became widely known thanks to a television programme called Filiprim.
-The village now has a street named after the show!
-But enough about TV because we are here to enjoy the natural surroundings, specifically the area around the Riera del Caldes.
+The first day takes you to Palau-solità i Plegamans, which used to be two separate parishes and not so long ago was called Palau de Plegamans, a name that became widely known thanks to a television programme called 'Filiprim'.
+(The village now has a street named after the show!)
+But enough about TV because you're here to enjoy the natural surroundings, specifically the area around the Riera del Caldes.

 The second adventure explores the area surrounding Matadepera.
-This is a circular itinerary and, while it is not particularly difficult, it is slightly more complicated than the first route, as it covers 12 kilometres and leads us into the mountains, with all the ups and downs that this involves.
-So, it’s time to don some comfortable shoes, put on your suncream, fill your flasks with cool water, protect your head from the sun, and we’re off!
+This is a circular itinerary and, while it's not particularly difficult, it is slightly more complicated than the first route, as it covers 12 kilometres and leads you into the mountains, with all the ups and downs that involves.
+So, it’s time to don some comfortable shoes, put on your sun cream, fill your flasks with cool water, protect your head from the sun, and you're off!

-This route lets us discover several typical Catalan country houses and some of the other surprises found east of the town.
-We have chosen to start from the Plaça de Sant Jordi in Matadepera and head in the direction of the Font de la Tartana.
-Soon we pass by the Mas de Can Gorina and then we continue towards a Roman site and the Can Solà de Racó masia.
-Once we reach the Font de la Tartana, we take the path to Can Torres, where we go down the trail towards the Collet de Cabrafiga and then to the Collet dels Forns.
+On this route you'll discover several typical Catalan country houses ('masies') and some of the other surprises found east of the town.
+You'll start from the Plaça de Sant Jordi in Matadepera and head in the direction of the Font de la Tartana.
+Soon you pass by the Mas de Can Gorina and then continue toward a Roman site and the Can Solà de Racó masia.
+Once you reach the Font de la Tartana, take the path to Can Torres, where you go down the trail toward the Collet de Cabrafiga and then to the Collet dels Forns.
 Next the path climbs up to the Rossos and Mont-rodon hills before heading back down to Matadepera, passing the Font del Corraló and Can Vinyers.
 This trail is ideal for fans of mountain biking.

-Once back in the town, if you still have time and energy to spare, take a stroll around the streets or enjoy some of the other attractions, such as the Municipal Golf Course, situated at the foot of the Sant Llorenç del Munt i l’Obac Natural Park.
-Here they offer various initiation classes for those new to the sport and one Sunday each month there is an open day which includes a free group class.
+Once back in the town, if you still have time and energy to spare, take a stroll around the streets or enjoy some of the other attractions, such as the Municipal Golf Course at the foot of the Sant Llorenç del Munt i l’Obac Natural Park.
+They offer various beginner classes for those new to the sport, and one Sunday each month there's an open day which includes a free group class.